urcomputeringpal/.github/README.md

 ### Renovate

 Like dependabot, but customizable.
+This workflow wraps https://github.com/renovatebot/github-action with some curated defaults.
 Requires a private GitHub App be installed to grant the permissions necessary to update Actions workflows etc.

 #### Setup